 If the font being used as a substitute is not included in the standard installation of Report Designer Layout Tool (see below, for a list of standard fonts) then you must add this new font in to the runtime.

 New fonts can be added using the Fonts tab in the Report Fonts page under Operational Reporting

 Select Add Fonts, in the dialog that opens either browse for the respective file or drag and drop.
 Finally click Import.
-If you have a font family, all fonts in the font family should be added one by one.
+If you drag and drop a font family, all fonts and font styles for each font will be installed.
 Also, if a particular font style is not available then the framework will default to a most suitable available font style.
 If e.g. Bold is not available but if Bold Italic is available, then the framework will select the Bold Italic font to show Bold fonts.